 Step 3: Double-click the Downloads option to see all of the files you have downloaded and saved to this location.

-Note that if you chose a different location during the download process, that those files will not appear in this folder.
+Note that if you chose a different location during the download process, those files will not appear in this folder.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.